jenkins-x/jx/README.md

     jx console

-Or to open other consoles
+Or to open other consoles:

     jx open foo

-If you do not know the name
+If you do not know the name:

     jx open

 ## Tail logs

-To tail the logs of anything running on Kubernetes (jenkins or your own applications) type
+To tail the logs of anything running on Kubernetes (jenkins or your own applications) type.

     jx logs